RequiemB/SAMP-Server-Manager/README.md

 * Give it a description and set an avatar if you'd like.
 (The description will show up in your Bot's About Me.)

-* Click on Bot in the Settings on the left side.
+* Click on Bot in the Settings on the left side and proceed.

-* Click on Add Bot and when a popup comes, click on Yes, do it!

 * Give the Bot a name and set an avatar if you'd like.
 Congratulations, you've successfully made a bot.